 Amy: It has been a work in progress, as I love what I do and don’t mind working in the evenings or weekends, however, the family does care.
 So, I have made it a point to try and enjoy my weekends away from my clients and spend my time with the family.

-I would like to thank Amy and Kirstin for taking the time answering these questions and letting us learn from them.
+I would like to thank Amy and Kirstin for taking the time to answer these questions and letting us learn how to become a virtual bookkeeper.

 Do you have any additional questions about Bookkeeping?
 Put them in the comment section.